Baked Orecchiette with Cauliflower, Bacon and Taleggio is comfort food with an elegant side! It’s like an adult mac and cheese!

 This dish can be assembled up to 24 hours in advance of baking and serving.
 It’s going to be super cold coming right out of your refrigerator, so you may need to increase the baking time.

-- 12 ounces fresh orecchiette
+- 12 ounces fresh or dried orecchiette

 - 3 tablespoons olive oil, divided, plus more for the baking dish